bashoori/Data-Engineering-Portfolio/docs/index.md

 ## 👩‍💻 About Me

-Welcome!
 I’m a Data Engineer based in Vancouver with over 5 years of experience across data engineering, business intelligence, and analytics.
-I’m passionate about clean architecture, automation, and helping organizations turn data into meaningful decisions.
-I’m currently expanding my knowledge in AI and machine learning to complement my strong background in data pipelines and cloud engineering.
+I specialize in building clean, cloud-native data pipelines and automating workflows that help organizations turn raw data into smart decisions.
+My current focus includes applying AI/ML principles to strengthen my cloud and analytics background.

-I have over 3 years of hands-on experience building and maintaining cloud-based data pipelines, along with 2+ years as a BI/ETL Developer.
-I specialize in transforming raw data into actionable insights using Python, SQL, AWS (S3, Redshift, Lambda), and Apache Airflow.
+I have 3+ years of experience building and maintaining cloud-based pipelines and 2+ years as a BI/ETL Developer.
+I’m skilled in Python, SQL, Apache Airflow, AWS (S3, Lambda, Redshift), and modern orchestration techniques.

 ---

 ## 📌 Featured

 📄 [Download My Resume](./bita_ashoori_resume.pdf)
-🚀 Always eager to learn, grow, and sharpen my skills through hands-on projects
+🚀 Always learning, building, and automating with purpose
 📬 Open to freelance and full-time remote opportunities

 ---